yashilvora19/sp24-cse110-lab3/.github/ISSUE_TEMPLATE/css-features.md

 about: This issue adds new CSS components to the website
 title: ''
 labels: enhancement
-assignees: yashilvora19
+assignees: ''

 ---

-Styling for webapp
+Styling for meeting minutes